GuoJeff/guojeff.github.io/_pages/about.md

 * *Feb.
 22, 2023* - Our review paper on Bayesian optimization for chemical reactions is out in *CHIMIA*.
 Check out the paper [here](https://chimia.ch/chimia/article/view/2023_31/2023_31)!

 * *Feb.
-4, 2023* - Our paper on extending Link-INVENT for generative chemical linker design is out in *Digital Discovery*.
+4, 2023* - Our paper on Link-INVENT for generative chemical linker design is out in *Digital Discovery*.
 Check out the paper [here](https://pubs.rsc.org/en/content/articlelanding/2023/dd/d2dd00115b)!

 * *Nov.
 1, 2022* - Our paper on Icolos: workflow manager to automate computational chemistry calculations out in *Bioinformatics*.
 Check out the paper [here](https://academic.oup.com/bioinformatics/article-abstract/38/21/4951/6694041?redirectedFrom=fulltext)!